-Class Policies:

-- Always be prepared for class!
+- Class Policies: - Always be prepared for class!
 Students should be prepared to turn in work, listen, and complete assignments.
 By having textbook and other supplies each class period, a student increases his or her ability to be successful in the course. - Cell phones must be turned off and out of sight in the classroom.
 Cell phones may NEVER be out during testing.
 If an emergency situation exists please see the instructor. - Students are not allowed to listen to music via headphones during class. - Students are not allowed to use a laptop during class without permission from the instructor. - Students are not allowed to bring children to class. - There will be a zero tolerance policy for any behavior that is disruptive of classroom learning.
 This includes any vulgar language or rude behavior toward the instructor or other students in the class. - Students should be respectful to the instructor and other students during class time.
 This includes not talking while the instructor is teaching and not walking around the classroom during class instruction.
 Also, students should not leave the classroom without permission. - Only drinks with lids will be allowed in the classroom.
-Students may have a snack, not a meal, if eating it does not cause a classroom disruption.
+Eating in the classroom is not allowed.